natecraddock/zygrader/readme.md

 # Development

-During development, zygrader can be run from the git repository.
+During development, zygrader should be run from the git repository.
 ```
-$ cd zygrader
-$ python3 zygrader.py
+$ python3 zygrader/main.py
 ```

 Changes can be pushed to the git repository to share between developers.
 Zygrader checks GitHub for new tags when it starts.
 If a commit has been tagged with a higher version number than the current version it will be downloaded and installed.